milesmcc/personal/PORTFOLIO.md

 My projects and writings have appeared in several major news outlets including the _Washington Post, NBC News, CNN, the Daily Beast, Nightly News with Lester Holt, TimeOut National, BoingBoing, Bustle,_ and _TimeOut New York_.

 **Authored pieces**:
 * ...in [WorthHiding](https://worthhiding.com) — a personal site for publishing pieces related to computer science, political science, politics at large, privacy, and government transparency.
-More than 40 pieces (and 75k words) published. _(See also: [references and publications in media](https://rmrm.io/publications/).)_
+More than 50 pieces (and 75k words) published.
 * ...in the [Washington Post](https://www.washingtonpost.com/news/monkey-cage/wp/2017/08/24/congress-keeps-quiet-on-u-s-drone-policy-and-thats-a-big-problem/): "Congress keeps quiet on U.S. drone policy — and that’s a big problem" — an article I (co)wrote.
 Though listed also under `Research`, it belongs here as well.

 _This section does not include media written about me or about things I have made.
 It only includes written publications that I have authored.
 For information on coverage, see [here](#media-coverage-and-publications)_